 Then I added all my stamps to the two shelves on the left.
 That is actually another piece of the original organizer which lifts off … and can be used separately.
 I love the fact that I can close the closet doors and everything is out of sight.
 Viola!
 Out of sight, out of mind.

-Lest you think I’m outta my mind, the final bit of spring cleaning that I accomplished was organizing my vast greeting card collection.
+Lest you think I’m outta my mind, my final accomplishment was organizing my vast greeting card collection.
 My supply had outgrown the big-brand store storage box that served me for twenty years (egad, I’m old).
 I even added dividers!

 While this is not pretty, my cards are in one place, orderly and mobile.
 I can pick up this container and use it anywhere in the house.